go-leap/dev/lex/readme.md

 	// raising a lexing error when `RestrictedWhitespace` is `true`.
 	RestrictedWhitespaceRewriter func(rune) int

-	// StandaloneSeps contains token strings that should be
+	// StandaloneSeps contains single-rune token strings that would ordinarily
-	// lexed into TOKEN_SEPISH instead of TOKEN_OPISH.
+	// be lexed as `TOKEN_OPISH`s and should instead be lexed as `TOKEN_SEPISH`s.
+	// As such, they can never be part of multi-rune `TOKEN_OPISH`s either
+	// and will always stand alone in the resulting stream of lexemes.
 	StandaloneSeps []string

+	// SepsForChunking is used by `Tokens.Chunked` and must be of even length
+	// beginning with all the openers and ending with all the closers, ie. both
+	// equal-length halves joined together such as "[(<{}>)]" or "«‹/\›»" etc.
+	SepsForChunking string
 )
 ```